 module.

-Each reading function accepts optional PREFIX
+Each reading function accepts optional PREFIX argument, which prepends

 result variable names.
 Any illegal char (which cannot be in the Bash variable

-underscore one.
+name) will be replaced by _ underscore one.
 So that keys like dotted.key

-will be imported as dotted_key
+will be imported as dotted_key.

 Complex objects like hashes and arrays (from JSON and YAML) are unfolded to the flat variables.
 Nulls are treated as empty strings.